stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

 Indeed it makes the code smaller.
 However, it is less readable than the parser with plain functions and definately it will be hard to maintain.
-Also, we are using more paratial functions (`head` and `!!`) because the restul of `matchRegex` are a list of the patterns that match the regex.

-Sometimes, using regex is a bad idea to parse structures, because it is hard to maintain and understand.
+Also, we are using more partial functions (`head` and `!!`) because the result of `matchRegex` is a list with the patterns matched in the regex.
+The use of regex makes the code hard to maintain and understand.

-There are other ways like [recursive-descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) parsing and parser generators.
-Of course, there are some implementations of those parsers in Haskell.
-For instance [Happy](https://www.haskell.org/happy/) is a parser generator similar to Yacc.
-It gets a grammar file from input, then happy generates a Haskell source which can be used within an application for parsing.
+There are other ways for parsing like [recursive-descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) parsing and parser generators.
+You can find libraries for those methods in Haskell.
+For instance [Happy](https://www.haskell.org/happy/), which is a parser generator similar to Yacc.
+Happy takes a grammar file as input, then it generates a Haskell source code to use in an application to parse the structures.
 Those parsers are quite complete and based on a formal definition.
-However, they are quite complex to deal with simple business rules.
-For instance, the plate license example.
+However, they are quite complex to deal with simple business rules (like the plate license example).

 So, basically:

-- Pure functions are easily to write, but not really easy to understand, and also it could be necessary to generate many code depending on the parsing rules.
+- Pure functions are easy to write, seldom they are easy to understand, but depend on short-circuit evaluation and partial functions.
 - Regexes are easy to use, but hard to maintain and understand.
-- Recursive-descent parsing works, but it is tedious, verbose and error-prone as Haoyi says in his blog post.
-- Parser generators are flexible, but could be an over engineered for some scenarios.
+- Parser generators are flexible, but could be an overwhelming for some scenarios.

 Parser combinators to the rescue!

 ## What are parser combinators?
-A _parser_ is a function that accepts strings as input and returning some structure as output.
+A _parser_ is a _function_ that accepts strings as input and returns some structure as output.
 For instance: `parserInteger :: Parser Integer` is a function that accepts a string of symbols and returns an integer.

-A _parser combinator_ is a higher-order function that accepts several parsers as input and returns a new parser as its output.
+A _parser combinator_ is a _higher-order function_ that accepts several parsers as input
+and returns a new parser as its output.
 For instance: `Parser Integer -> Parser [Integer]` it takes a parser of integers and returns a parser for a list of integers.

-Some examples of parser combinators are defined in the `Applicative` type class:
+Some examples of parser combinators are:

 ```haskell
 (<|>) :: Parser a -> Parser a -> Parser a